TardyNoe/ECAM_Eurobot_2024_TeamErasmus/Balise/README.md

 ## System Architecture

+1. **Camera Node**:
+   - Function: open the camera on the device
+   - Publishes: `/cam1`, which contains the raw video feed of the camera.
 1. **Terrain Node**:
    - Subscribes to: `/cam1` for receiving camera inputs.
    - Publishes: `/terrain`, which contains the straightened terrain image.